MPU-Ben/LMFE/README.md

 LMFE (lncRNA Multi-Feature Fusion Ensemble Learning) is a Python-based tool designed to extract features from RNA sequences, train machine learning models, and evaluate their performance in classifying sequences as either long non-coding RNA (lncRNA) or messenger RNA (mRNA).
 The tool supports a variety of feature extraction methods, multiple machine learning algorithms, and evaluation metrics.

 This guide provides instructions on how to set up, run, and interpret results from LMFE using the provided scripts.
 # Prerequisites
+## Dataset
+* The data in the dataset folder is file data
+* The benchmark folder is the benchmark dataset, which contains data of 10 species
+* The independent folder is the independent test set, which contains datasets of 6 species
+* The unbalanced folder is the unbalanced dataset, which contains datasets of 4 species
 ## Software Requirements

 Python 3.x: Ensure Python is installed on your system.<br>